Wallbox Installation for Tenants: Is It Actually Possible and How? Find Out in Our Step-by-Step Guide

 Wallbox Billing: Main Options

-Billing for charging costs depends on the electricity meter connection and whether the wallbox is shared.
+Billing for costs of EV charging for apartments depends on the electricity meter connection and whether the wallbox is shared.
 Here are the scenarios:

 Wallbox connected to a separate meter in your apartment